Presidency of the

 The Chairman presides the Board.
 The Chairman can be a foreigner but is subject to a work and residency permit.

-To the exception of certain restricted sectors, the majority of the Board shall be Lebanese nationals, except if the investor is eligible to the “package deal contract” of IDAL whereas all the Board can be composed of foreigners.
+The majority of the board members shall be Lebanese nationals, except for certain restricted sectors where 2/3 of the board members shall be Lebanese nationals, or if the investor is eligible to the “package deal contract” of IDAL where all the board members can be foreigners.

 The joint stock company has a principal auditor appointed by the shareholders and a supplementary auditor appointed by the Commercial Court of the district in which its head office is located.